Justin Timberlake: 1995–2002: NSYNC

-The boy band NSYNC formed in 1995, and began their career in 1996 in Europe; Timberlake and Chasez served as its two lead singers.
-In 1998, the group rose to prominence in the United States with the release of their self-titled debut studio album, which sold 11 million copies and included the single "Tearin' Up My Heart".
-Their second album No Strings Attached (2000) sold 2.4 million copies in the first week, and included a number one single, "It's Gonna Be Me".
-NSYNC's third album Celebrity (2001) was also financially successful.
-The group's second and third studio albums spawned top-five singles such as "Bye Bye Bye", "Girlfriend" and "This I Promise You".
-Upon the completion of the Celebrity Tour, the group went into hiatus in 2002.
+The boy band NSYNC formed in 1995, and they began recording and performing in 1996 in Europe; Timberlake and Chasez served as its two lead singers.
+In 1998, the group rose to prominence in the United States with the release of their self-titled debut studio album, which sold 11 million copies and includes the single "Tearin' Up My Heart".
+The group had a series of legal battles with former manager Lou Pearlman, and they subsequently signed with Jive Records.
+They released their third studio album No Strings Attached (2000) which sold 2.4 million copies in the first week, becoming the fastest-selling album of all time.
+They held this record until 2015 when Adele surpassed the record with her third album 25.
+No Strings Attached also includes the number one single "It's Gonna Be Me", "Bye Bye Bye", and "This I Promise You".
+NSYNC's fourth studio album Celebrity (2001) was also financially successful, selling 1.8 million copies in the first week and spawning top-five singles such as "Girlfriend".
+Upon the completion of the Celebrity Tour, the group went on an indefinite hiatus in 2002.
 NSYNC performed at the Academy Awards in 2000, the 2002 Winter Olympics, and the Super Bowl XXXV halftime show.
 The band sold more than 70 million records worldwide, becoming the fifth-best selling boy band in history.

 In 2000, Timberlake appeared in The Wonderful World of Disney movie Model Behavior.
 He played Jason Sharpe, a model who falls in love with a waitress after mistaking her for another model.

 The rise of his own stardom and the general decline in the popularity of boy bands led to the dissolution of NSYNC.
 Band member Lance Bass was openly critical of Timberlake's actions in his memoir Out of Sync.
-By 2002, when the group went on a hiatus and members were following individual projects, he partnered with Pharrell Williams of the producing team The Neptunes–and Timbaland to start working on new music.
+By 2002, when the group went on an indefinite hiatus and members were doing individual projects, he partnered with Pharrell Williams of the producing team The Neptunes–and Timbaland to start working on new music.
 The idea of going solo was strengthened a year earlier.
 Timberlake originally wrote the single "Gone" around 2001 for Michael Jackson, but he turned the song down, and it was instead recorded by NSYNC.
 Before its release, however, Jackson contacted him.
 Timberlake declared in a later interview that the first time he felt confident to go solo happened after that conversation.
 In a retrospective article in 2020, Billboard considered Celebrity "the group's swan song, setting the stage for Timberlake's equally massive solo career".